McDonnell Douglas burden-shifting: Framework

 Even though the employer bears the burden of production in the second step, the plaintiff bears the burden of persuasion at all times.

 Evolution of the framework

 In St. Mary's Honor Center v.
 Hicks, the court revisited the third step in the framework.
-Initially explaining that affected employee should merely "be afforded a fair opportunity to show that petitioner's stated reason for respondent's rejection was in fact, pretext[,]" the court revised its initial guidance and added that the employee must also show that the employer's actions were in fact motivated by discrimination.
+Initially explaining that affected employee should merely "be afforded a fair opportunity to show that petitioner's stated reason for respondent's rejection was in fact, pretext", the court revised its initial guidance and added that the employee must also show that the employer's actions were in fact motivated by discrimination.

 Then, in Reeves v.
 Sanderson Plumbing Products, Inc., the Court emphasized that "a plaintiff’s prima facie case of age discrimination, combined with sufficient evidence to find that the employer’s asserted justification for its action was false, may permit the trier of fact to conclude that the employer unlawfully discriminated," and that the plaintiff need not always introduce additional and independent evidence of discrimination.

+In March 2025, the Court decline to hear the appeal of the Ninth Circuit decision in Hittle v.
+City of Stockton, where a fire chief alleged that he was fired because of his Christian faith, and lower courts ruled that plaintiff did not present sufficient evidence of discrimination.
+Justices Clarence Thomas and Neil Gorsuch dissented from the denial of certiorari.
+Justice Thomas stating, "I would have taken this opportunity to revisit McDonnell Douglas and decide whether its burden-shifting framework remains a workable and useful evidentiary tool."